soulmachines/sm-web-component/rebuild/README.md

 ## Registering web components

 Web components are registered using the [preactement lib](https://github.com/jahilldev/component-elements).
-Multiple components can be registered a single file but it will bundled together into a single file.
-If you would like to have different javascript bundles for different web components then create individual files.
-You'll also need to inform the bundle Vite about these files.
-They are listed under the input key in `vite.config.ts`.
+You'll find these components in the web-components directory.
+All files listed in the main `index.ts` will be bundled into the web-components.js script.
+If this grows in future, we should consider splitting it out into multiple bundles.

 ## Working with the snippet